gambitproject/gambit/doc/intro.rst

 strategy form; a number of command-line tools for computing Nash equilibria and other solution concepts in games; and, a set of file formats for storing and communicating games to external tools.
+Gambit is fully-cross platform, and is supported on Linux, Mac OS X, and Microsoft Windows.

 A brief history of Gambit
 =========================